Lomacar/Ewok/README.md

 ![](https://cdn.icon-icons.com/icons2/1070/PNG/128/ewok_icon-icons.com_76943.png)

 ### Working with native web components shouldn't be complicated.
-Ewok.js is a tiny library with no dependencies that makes web components (a.k.a. custom elements) simple and fun.
+Ewok.js is a tiny library with no dependencies that makes web components simple and fun.

 No JavaScript needed to set up!
 Ewok allows you to design an entire component (markup, styling, and scripting) within a single template tag.
 This allows for a "Single File Component" (SFC) approach.
-Ewok is designed to work entirely client-side, with no build step necessary; however, for performance you would want to combine your SFCs into one file, or just a few.
+Ewok is designed to work entirely client-side, with no build step necessary; however, for performance you would probably want to combine your SFCs into one file, or just a few.

 ⚠ **Warning**: Ewok is in early development right now and subject to breaking changes.